As GameStop stock crumbles, newbie traders reckon with heavy losses

 Wallstreetbets has long prided itself on wild, enthusiastic and often illogical stock-market gambles.
 Traders — who call themselves, affectionately, an offensive term for people with learning disabilities — built their own insular subculture as they egged each other on for profit, camaraderie and the thrill of the hunt.

-Unlike more sanitized online investment forums, Wallstreetbets specialized in “loss porn”: Blood-red graphs from members charting their own busted bets, miserable market turns and thousands — sometimes hundreds of thousands — of losses.
+Unlike more sanitized online investment forums, wallstreetbets specialized in “loss porn”: Blood-red graphs from members charting their own busted bets, miserable market turns and thousands — sometimes hundreds of thousands — of losses.

 The worst-hit posters got a kind of consolation prize in “upvotes,” one of Reddit’s many currencies, an ultimately meaningless number that Reddit’s algorithms analyze when deciding which posts are most widely seen.
 The audience, meanwhile, just got to enjoy, filling comments sections with sucks-to-be-you winces and encouragements to trade more.

 Implicit in the forum’s bargain, and its name, was that these trades were all high-risk, high-reward bets from traders doing it for the laughs.
-Reddit’s chief executive Steve Huffman told the New York Times this week that Wallstreetbets’ users didn’t need protection because they have generally known what they were getting into: “In my history of watching that community, most of them lose money.
+Reddit’s chief executive Steve Huffman told the New York Times this week that wallstreetbets’ users didn’t need protection because they have generally known what they were getting into: “In my history of watching that community, most of them lose money.
 And that’s a trade-off they do willingly for that sense of community and fun.”

 The GameStop stock craze is about a populist uprising against Wall Street.
 But it’s more complicated than that.

-But with GameStop’s soaring, the Wallstreetbets casino has become more thoroughly a mix of sophisticated traders and suckers.
+But with GameStop’s soaring, the wallstreetbets casino has become more thoroughly a mix of sophisticated traders and suckers.
 The 8-million-member forum has led Reddit’s most popular communities for days, more than quadrupling in size since the year began, and jaded forum veterans say they’re increasingly outnumbered by newbies chasing quick and massive returns.

-Investors have plowed billions of dollars through Robinhood and other online brokerages into GameStop in recent weeks, but the share price has crumbled as traders abandon ship.
+Investors plowed billions of dollars through Robinhood and other online brokerages into GameStop in recent weeks, but the share price has crumbled as traders abandon ship.
 The beleaguered video game chain peaked this week around $438 and closed on Tuesday at roughly $90, its biggest one-day decline yet.

 And as GameStop’s stock price has crumbled, posters have increasingly admonished traders with tough-love reminders that they are just as likely to go broke as strike it rich.

-“This is a community of full blown first class … degenerates which take pleasure in posting losses accumulating into the millions every” month, said one expletive-filled post on Tuesday with more than 50,000 ‘upvotes’.
+“This is a community of full blown first class … degenerates which take pleasure in posting losses accumulating into the millions every” month, said one expletive-filled post on Tuesday.
+It received more than 50,000 ‘upvotes’.

 This is not a “Disney ferry ‘One-Wish-comes-true’ show,” said the poster, “SimplyPwned.”
 “This is the place where one wants to enjoy the sado-masochistic part of the … capitalistic system we are living in. … No sane long-term investor would consider to invest into any of these investments — this is about ‘get rich or die trying!’”

 Members said the community has always offered a jovial intimacy and sense of belonging, with a sharp stock-jock edge.
-But in recent days, the forum has also dissolved into conspiracy theories and infighting.
+But in recent days, the forum has dissolved into conspiracy theories and infighting.

 While some posters have argued it was time to direct their cash fire hose into other meme stocks — the movie-theater company AMC, or silver, as in, the metal — others have decried those posts as a sinister distraction.
 Still others have worried that the forum has been invaded, surveilled or compromised by the Wall Street giants they pledged to fight all along.